top of page

 Weather

-October and November were generally mild and unsettled with few brief dry periods making dull conditions for harvest, but the hot summer gave us fabulous quality ripe fruit with high natural fruit sugar levels to work with.
-Once again, temperatures dropped below 12 degrees at the end of November just in time for us to start keeving our ‘Normandy method’ sparkling cider.
+Once again, temperatures dropped below 12°C at the end of November just in time for us to start keeving our ‘Normandy method’ sparkling cider.

 Harvest